danielrippa/wlsc/README.md

 ```

 After compilation a new .WSF file with the same basename as the .WLS one will be created.
+Code in all referenced dependencies will be included in the final .WSF output file.

 ## Dependency keyword